ekamperi/ekamperi.github.io/_drafts/bayesian_optimization.md

 <img style="width: 35%; height: 35%" src="{{ site.url }}/images/bayesian_optimization/dante_inferno.png" alt="Dante inferno">
 </p>

+To put it another way, we want to optimize an expensive, black-box, derivative-free, possibly non-convex function.
+And for this kind of problem, Bayesian Optimization (BO) is a very robust method.

 The evaluation of the function might not even be computational at all.
 For example, evaluating the function may entail the conduction of some experiment in the lab requiring personnel, supplies, consumables, and waiting for hours or days for the experiment to complete.
 Another example is the maximization of a function $$f(lat, long)$$ that gives the probability of finding oil if we drill on $$(lat, long)$$ coordinates.
 Drilling costs lots of money, so unless we have an infinite amount of resources to spare, we need to make good educated guesses, and we need to do so with only a few trials.
 In other cases, $$f(x)$$ might be the validation error of a neural network whose hyperparameters we would like to tune.
 So, to sum up, we want to optimize $$f(x)$$ and:

 1. We don’t have a formula for $$f(x)$$